transformerlab/transformerlab-docs/docs/install/team.md

 ## Description

 Transformer Lab can be setup on a shared computer to be used on a team.
-When multi-user functionality is enabled, Transformer Lab supports **multitenancy** (multiple separate organizations working from one machine) and **user accounts**, where each user logs in to access their unique experiments.
+When multi-user functionality is enabled, different users will be able to login to the system.

 ## Step 1.
 Contact us 😉